 Above all else, be kind to yourself.
 The process of changing and rewriting the stories you tell yourself will not happen overnight, as many of these thought patterns and routines are habits that are hard-wired within you over many years.
 Take it slow, work with a mental health professional for accountability and encouragement, and don’t place unnecessary expectations on yourself!

 Rewrite Your Story With The Help Of A San Luis Obispo Psychologist

 Are you ready to rewrite your story with a method that is both effective and long-lasting?
 Working with a trained therapist can be the key to ensuring that your new story is written accurately and remains strong over the years.

-As a Berkeley psychologist, I have years of experience working with clients to uncover the deep, negative stories they tell themselves, as well as how to begin rewriting these stories in new ways.
+As a San Luis Obispo psychologist, I have years of experience working with clients to uncover the deep, negative stories they tell themselves, as well as how to begin rewriting these stories in new ways.